adaltas/esgf-2020-fall-bigdata/modules/09.devops/lab.md

 # Lab

-The goal of this lab is to learn the proper way of creating an IT project from initializing a project folder to pushing it to a remote repository.
+The goal of this lab is to learn the proper way of creating an IT project.
 The project is implementing a static website with configured Continuous Deployment pipeline using Netlify.

 ## Objectives